mshmsh5000/northstar/documentation/endpoints/auth.md

 It's a two-step process that involves redirecting the user to Northstar in their web browser, and then using the "code" returned to the application's redirect URL to request an access & refresh token.

-The produced JWT authentication token can be used to sign future requests on the user's behalf, and the refresh token can be used to fetch a new access token after the first one expires.

 #### Step One: Authorize the User

 Redirect the user to Northstar's "authorize" page with the following query string parameters: